Marina Hyde: Other work

 Hyde's book about celebrity, Celebrity: How Entertainers Took Over the World and Why We Need an Exit Strategy, was published in 2009.
 What Just Happened?!, a collection of her Guardian columns written between 2016 and 2022, was published in 2022.
-She helped prepare and proof read Piers Morgan's The Insider: The Private Diaries of a Scandalous Decade, in the acknowledgments of which she is described as Morgan's "best friend".
+She helped prepare and proofread Piers Morgan's The Insider: The Private Diaries of a Scandalous Decade, in the acknowledgments of which she is described as Morgan's "best friend".

 She appeared occasionally on the BBC's Newsnight Review.

-Hyde has been a writer on HBO series Avenue 5 and in 2022, Hyde was hired as a writing executive producer on an HBO pilot originating from director Sam Mendes about the process of superhero filmmaking in Hollywood called The Franchise.
+Hyde has been a writer on HBO series Avenue 5 and in 2022, she was hired as a writing executive producer on an HBO pilot originating from director Sam Mendes about the process of superhero filmmaking in Hollywood, called The Franchise.
 The series premiered on 6 October 2024 and was cancelled after one season.

 In November 2023, Hyde began hosting a podcast with Richard Osman, titled The Rest Is Entertainment.

 Personal life

 In 1999, Hyde married Kieran Clifton, a director at the BBC.
-The couple had their first child in 2010 and live in London.
-Their third child was born in the summer of 2014.
+The couple had their first child in 2010, and their third child was born in the summer of 2014.